FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 ### Nodes

 In Flowise, this splitting process is accomplished using the [Text Splitter nodes](../integrations/langchain/text-splitters/).
-Those nodes provides a range of text segmentation strategies, including:
+Those nodes provide a range of text segmentation strategies, including:

 * **Character Text Splitting:** Dividing the text into chunks of a fixed number of characters.
 This method is straightforward but may split words or phrases across chunks, potentially disrupting context.
 * **Token Text Splitting:** Segmenting the text based on word boundaries or tokenization schemes specific to the chosen embedding model.
 This approach often leads to more semantically coherent chunks, as it preserves word boundaries and considers the underlying linguistic structure of the text.